 While we are in Spain with Victoria, listen to Spanish group La Columbina presenting this psalm.
 This recording demonstrates the pattern of chanted and choral alternating verses.

 14 Nov, Ps 16.
 Not included in Together in Song, but PFAS16A is a nice hymn to the tune MAITLAND, perhaps known better as Precious Lord hold my hand.
 PFAS also has a responsorial setting at 16D but in the past we have preferred a slightly more lyrical home-grown tune, You show me the path:

 21 Nov, Ps 132:1-12.
 All three settings in PFAS use familiar tunes and would suit most congregations.
 For the alternate psalm 93, the Gelineau setting in TiS 51 is available, if a little harder.
-Listen to William Byrd’s interpretation (verses 8 and 9) below.
+However, at Woden Valley we diverge from the Lectionary following a different topic to sing Psalm 43.
+But in any case, Listen to William Byrd’s interpretation of the set psalm (verses 8 and 9) below:

 28 Nov, Ps 25:1-10.
 And so again into Advent and Year C of the Lectionary.
 Slight change of plan as we go back to gathering in Curtin as social restrictions ease.
 The replacement refrain is supported by a common chord sequence as shown below.
 The words of the verses are sung to a different tune on the same chords: